Srish-ty/AutoPatch-PR-Agent/README.md

 ```
 </details>

-# Troubleshooting
-- API Rate Limits: Monitor usage and implement retries with exponential backoff.
-- Merge Conflicts: The agent attempts auto-resolution; otherwise, it logs for manual intervention.
-- LLM Errors: Switch models or adjust prompts in prompts.py.
+---

 ## 🤝 Contributing
 We thrive on community contributions!
 Whether it's bug fixes, feature requests, or documentation improvements, your input is invaluable.

-- Fork the Repository: Click the "Fork" button on GitHub.
+- **Fork the Repository**: Click the "Fork" button on GitHub.
-- Create a Feature Branch: git checkout -b feature/YourAmazingFeature.
+- **Create a Feature Branch**: git checkout -b feature/YourAmazingFeature.
-- Make Changes: Follow our Contributing Guidelines for coding standards and testing.
+- **Make Changes**: Follow our Contributing Guidelines for coding standards and testing.
-- Commit & Push: git commit -m 'Add YourAmazingFeature' and git push origin feature/YourAmazingFeature.
+- **Commit & Push**: git commit -m 'Add YourAmazingFeature' and git push origin feature/YourAmazingFeature.
-- Submit a PR: Open a Pull Request with a clear description.
+- **Submit a PR**: Open a Pull Request with a clear description.
 We'll review promptly!
 For major changes, start a discussion in Issues.

 ---